presidential-innovation-fellows/apps-gov/README.md

     "long_description": "Longer description of the product, which will be found on the product page.", "sales_poc": "sales-poc-email",

-**NOTE 1:** Adding a logo requires adding an image (max dimensions 400x400 and less than 100kb) to [/assets/img/product_logos/](https://github.com/presidential-innovation-fellows/apps-gov/tree/master/assets/img/product_logos/) folder.
-GitHub allows users to drag and drop files directly into repositories, which can be part of your pull request.
+**NOTE 1:** Adding a logo requires adding an image (max dimensions 400x400 and less than 100kb) via comment to your pull request.
+GitHub allows users to drag and drop files directly into comment form fields, which will then be used to integrate into the deployment.

 **NOTE 2:** The `sales_poc` designation enables the Contact button on your product page.